Frequently Asked Questions

-GraphQL mutations are entry points on a GraphQL server that provide write access to data sources.
-In Hygraph, mutations allow you to create, update, or delete data programmatically.
-For example, you can use a mutation to add a new user, update contact information, or remove a label from your database.
-The structure of a mutation is similar to a query, but uses the mutation keyword.
-Hygraph's API playground provides schema documentation and lets you test mutations interactively.
-Learn more.
+GraphQL Mutations are entry points on a GraphQL server that provide write access to data sources.
+In Hygraph, mutations allow you to create, update, and delete data efficiently.
+For example, you can use mutations to manage users, contacts, and labels in a Contact Manager system.
+Hygraph's API playground provides interactive documentation and examples for defining and executing mutations.
+Learn more in the Hygraph documentation.

 What types of mutations does Hygraph support?

-Hygraph supports three main types of mutations: Create (to add new records), Update (to modify existing records), and Delete (to remove records).
-Additionally, Hygraph supports bulk mutations (modifying multiple records in a single request) and nested mutations (performing operations on related entities in one request).
-These advanced mutation types help improve efficiency and reduce the number of API calls needed.
-See examples.
+Hygraph supports three main types of mutations: Create, Update, and Delete.
+Additionally, advanced mutations such as Bulk Mutations (modifying multiple records in one request) and Nested Mutations (performing operations on related entities in a single request) are available.
+These capabilities help improve efficiency and reduce the number of client-server round-trips.
+See mutation examples in the documentation.

 Features & Capabilities